rust-embedded/rust-raspberrypi-OS-tutorials/05_safe_globals/README.md

 anywhere.
 The borrow checker can't help here).

 The solution to this problem is to wrap the global into a synchronization primitive.
-In our case, a variant of a *MUTual EXclusion* primivite. `Mutex` is introduced as a trait in `synchronization.rs`, and implemented by the `NullLock` in the same file.
+In our case, a variant of a *MUTual EXclusion* primitive. `Mutex` is introduced as a trait in `synchronization.rs`, and implemented by the `NullLock` in the same file.
 In order to make the code lean for teaching purposes, it leaves out the actual architecture-specific logic for protection against concurrent access, since we don't need it as long as the kernel only executes on a single core with interrupts